 Think: When you are enraged, note it and think, why?
 “When my older child hits my younger child out of the blue why does that bother me?

-By tracing these feelings, you gain a deep understanding into why you blow up when your values get crossed.
-You'll anticipate them, lean in to them and learn new reactions to them.
+By tracing these feelings, you gain a deep understanding into why you blow up when your early hurts get triggered.
+You’ll anticipate them, lean in to them and learn new reactions to them.
+When you combine this short-term plan with the long-term plan over and over, a new calming, compassionate, and forgiving voice replaces the negative.

 Says Dr. Cohen: “Values have a rich, deep history.
 Tracing them will transform how you act as a parent today, and for the road ahead.”